RohitJaiswal01/ML_Regression_Retail_Sales_Prediction_Project/README.md

 Engineered new features, including PromoDuration and Competition Distance, to capture essential information.
 Addressed multicollinearity among independent variables using variance inflation factor (VIF) analysis.
-Detected and managed outliers using the Interquartile Range (IQR) technique.
+Detected and managed outliers using the winsorizing technique.
 Applied One-Hot Encoding to categorical variables for compatibility with machine learning algorithms.
 Employed various transformation techniques to achieve a normal distribution of data.